Elon, North Carolina

 “The special circumstances involved in this blasphemy cannot be duplicated today; therefore this sin cannot now be committed.”

-I love Charles Ryrie.
-I have a signed book from him.
-He is great writer, but there are many flaws with this position.
+I have tremendous respect for Charles Ryrie as a writer and theologian.
+I have a signed book from him, but there are many flaws with this view.
 Jesus did NOT call this a DISPENSATIONAL sin.
 He called it an ETERNAL sin (Mark 3:29).

 Jesus NEVER said, “If you commit this sin before 70 A.D., you won’t be forgiven.”
 He said, “If you commit this sin at all, you will not be forgiven.”
 Jesus does not give a time limit or expiration date for this sin.